Diablo 2 hacking (packets, d2hackit etc.) guides

 }

-here is another useful function that is used the same as OnGamePacketBeforeSent.
+here is another useful function that is used the same as OnGamePacketBeforeSent. this is not needed for this module though.

 Code: